LetianFeng/makeDataset/README.md

 and then requests metadata from the other 2 APIs based on the DOI.

 The program is currently still in development, there are still many issues to be fixed and automation to be done:
-  1. Handle the socket exception about hostname cannot be resolved;
+  1. Handle the socket exception about hostname cannot be resolved, or no response after timeout;
   2. Change springer keys as a input file or a list of arguements;
   3. Integrate the function to transform a [official n-triple file](http://scigraph.springernature.com/explorer/downloads/) to a scigraph-url json list;